Childcare, schools and parental leave

 Childcare and schools

-Childcare services are available for all children from one year of age, provided they have a Swedish personal identity number.
+Childcare services are available for all children from the age of 1, provided they have a Swedish personal identity number.
 Parents pay a fee linked to the family’s income and the child’s attendance.
-Contact your local municipality (kommun) for more information.
+Contact your local municipality ("kommun") for more information.

 Parental leave

-Sweden has one of the most generous parent leave (föräldraledighet) systems in the world.
-Parents are granted 480 days of leave per child, and 420 of these days are paid at a rate of 80% of your salary up to a limit of SEK 910 a day.
+Sweden has one of the most generous parent leave ("föräldraledighet") systems in the world.
+Parents are granted 480 days of leave per child, and 420 of these days are paid at a rate of 80% of their salary up to a limit of SEK 910 a day.

 To qualify for basic benefits (180 SEK a day for 480 days) you need to be a legal resident of Sweden.
-It’s not your employer who covers the cost of your parent leave benefit but the Swedish Social Insurance Agency (Försäkringskassan).
+It’s not your employer who covers the cost of your parental leave benefit but the Swedish Social Insurance Agency ("Försäkringskassan").

 Försäkringskassan offers more information on Parental leave.